perdian/flightsearchcentral/README.md

 As usual, the list of things to do has a few items left that I hope to complete step by step:

 * Implementations for the following flight search sites:
-  * Kayak
   * Momondo
   * Skyscanner
   * KLM
-* Store entered values in a cookie to load them the next time the page is opened